-The following statements are confirmation that (Student name) nas read and understands the Nuclear Regulatory Commission (NRC) section.
-O; Part 20 of the Code of Federal Regulations (attached).
-This document, which deals with occupational radiation exposured pregnancy, has been discussed with ire during (CI and/or RSO and/or Program director) understands that there is some increased (Student name) risk to the unborn child from occupational exposure.
+The following statements are confirmation that (Student name has read and understands the Nuclear Regulatory Commission 10; Part 20 of the Code of Federal Regulations (attached). , This document, which deals with occupational radiation exposured pregnancy, has been discussed with ire during and (CI and/or RSO and/or Program director) understands that there increased is some (Student name) risk to the unborn child from occupational exposure.
 Every effort will be made by the program faculty and clinical suminimize any and all radiation exposure. upervisors to A fetal badge will be ordered as soon as the pregnancy has been Pregnancy will not deter the student from completion of the Raprogram.
 If additional modifications of clinical/classroom activities/modu necessary, the radiologic technology program director will mee student to determine the appropriate modifications: (Option #1, or Option #2).
-Following the end of the pregnancy/delivery, meet with the pro and or clinical coordinator to plan the making up of any missed requisites, if necessary.
+Following the end of the pregnancy/delivery, meet with the proand or clinical coordinator to plan the making up of any missed requisites, if necessary.
 Student Signature Date Radiation Safety Officer and/or Clinical Instructor Signature Date Radiology Program Director Date